 Liability Triggers: Pools, Trampolines, and Dogs

-• Swimming pools -- most insurers require disclosure; many require fencing, self-closing gates, and pool alarms as conditions of coverage
+• Swimming pools -- most insurers require you to report a pool; many require a fence, self-closing gate, and pool alarm to keep your coverage

-• Trampolines -- considered high-risk by most insurers; some will exclude trampoline injuries entirely, others will cover with safety net requirements
+• Trampolines -- considered high risk by most insurers; some won't cover trampoline injuries at all, others will with a safety net requirement

-• Dogs -- certain breeds are excluded from coverage by many insurers; a dog bite claim can be substantial; disclose any new dog to your insurer
+• Dogs -- certain breeds are not covered by many insurers; a dog bite claim can be very costly; tell your insurer about any new dog

-• Short-term rentals (Airbnb/VRBO) -- standard homeowner's policies typically exclude rental activity; you need a separate endorsement or policy
+• Short-term rentals (Airbnb/VRBO) -- standard policies typically exclude rental activity; you need a separate add-on or policy

-• Tree houses, zip lines, playground equipment -- worth a call to your insurer if you're adding these
+• Tree houses, zip lines, playground equipment -- worth a call to your insurer before you install them

 The short-term rental gap

-If you rent your home or a room on Airbnb or VRBO -- even occasionally -- your standard homeowner's policy almost certainly doesn't cover that activity.
-A guest injury during a rental period could be entirely uninsured.
-Platform-provided coverage is limited and not a substitute for a proper endorsement.
+If you rent your home or a room on Airbnb or VRBO -- even once in a while -- your standard policy almost certainly doesn't cover that.
+A guest who gets hurt during a rental could leave you with no coverage at all.
+The coverage these platforms offer is limited and is not a replacement for a proper add-on.

 Older Home Conditions That Affect Insurability

-• Knob-and-tube wiring -- many insurers will not cover homes with active K&T, or will require documentation that it has been evaluated and is not a hazard.
-Some will insure with a surcharge.
+• Knob-and-tube wiring -- many insurers won't cover homes with active K&T wiring, or will require proof it's been checked and is safe.
+Some will insure with a higher premium.

-• Federal Pacific or Zinsco electrical panels -- flagged by most insurers; some will not insure or renew until replaced
+• Federal Pacific or Zinsco electrical panels -- flagged by most insurers; some will not insure or renew your policy until the panel is replaced

-• Roofs over 20 years old -- many insurers will only pay actual cash value (depreciated) rather than replacement cost for an aging roof; some won't renew policies with old roofs
+• Roofs over 20 years old -- many insurers will only pay the worn-down value of an old roof, not the full cost of a new one; some won't renew a policy with an old roof

-• Oil tanks (abandoned or active) -- an undisclosed abandoned underground tank is a significant issue; active oil systems may carry a surcharge
+• Oil tanks (abandoned or active) -- an undisclosed buried tank is a serious problem; active oil heat may mean a higher premium

-• Galvanized steel plumbing -- some insurers surcharge or exclude plumbing-related water damage claims on homes with known galvanized supply lines
+• Galvanized steel plumbing -- some insurers charge more or limit water damage coverage when homes have known galvanized supply lines

 What to do